thomassie/thomassie.github.io/DataPrep.md

 - One important step is making new date, time, and datetime variables.
 - Also, wind speed is converted into the metric system (km per hour).
 - Further, I included a variable named 'Duration' which will come into play at a latter point when the duration of a storm is calculated.
-- And last, there are some inconsistencies in the data: Generally, when there is no data availabe for pressure cells were filled with '-999'.
+- And last, there are some inconsistencies in the data: Generally, when there is no data available for pressure cells were filled with '-999'.
 However, sometimes it is '-99' or odd entries.
 To make it homogeneous and to avoid trouble when using the values in calculation, I changed all these entries to 'NA'.

 ```r
 dd <- dd.org %>%